 Best Rooms

-We stayed in Room 203, one of the Loft Suites and it was brilliant, with blue-grey walls and carpeting complementing pretty Delft-blue style curtains.
-A huge looking glass sat in the corner, straight out of Alice in Wonderland and there was a writing desk and white flowers in the corner.
+We stayed in Room 203, one of the Loft Suites, and it was brilliant, with blue-grey walls and carpeting complimenting pretty Delft-blue style curtains.
+A huge looking glass sat in the corner, straight out of Alice in Wonderland, and there was a writing desk and white flowers in the corner.

 Food & Drink

 The Bella Luce dining room serves fantastic seafood dishes for a surprisingly reasonable price and in a refined setting under the beams.
-The atmosphere is great with candles on the tables and the food is absolutely excellent.
-Head chef Patricio Filipe, who spent four years working for acclaimed chef Mark Hix in the past, sources, forages and home-smokes the finest ingredients from Guernsey, France and the UK for his inspired menu.
+The atmosphere is great, with candles on the tables and excellent food.
+Head chef Patricio Filipe, who spent four years working for acclaimed chef Mark Hix in the past, sources, forages, and home-smokes the finest ingredients from Guernsey, France, and the UK for his inspired menu.

-One of the highlights of the hotel is their Willy Wonka style Gin distillery which bubbles away in the corner of one room.
-This shiny copper and aluminium (at a guess) human-sized apparatus spouts fine flavoured gins for guests to taste.
+One of the highlights of the hotel is its Willy Wonka style Gin distillery which bubbles away in the corner of one room.
+This shiny copper and aluminum (at a guess) human-sized apparatus spouts fine-flavored gins for guests to taste.

-The Bella Luce is definitely one of the best hotels in Guernsey and is a deserved member of Small Luxury Hotels.
-If you are looking for a great bar, excellent food and peaceful rooms where you will get a great night’s sleep, the Bella Luce is a fantastic choice.
+The Bella Luce is one of Guernsey’s best hotels and is a deserved member of Small Luxury Hotels.
+If you are looking for a great bar, excellent food, and peaceful rooms where you will get a great night’s sleep, the Bella Luce is a fantastic choice.